-Clinical articles present new skills or knowledge related to vascular access and patient care, provide an empirically or clinically based review or analyze current literature related to a topic.
-Clinical manuscripts may review new procedures or new products.
+Full length articles present new skills or knowledge related to vascular access and patient care, provide an empirically or clinically based review or analyze current literature related to a topic.
+Full length articles may review new procedures or new products.

 Case studies are detailed description of the management of a unique clinical case problem.
 The description of the case includes but not limited to the relevant patient characteristics, examination/ evaluation, diagnosis, and a description of the interventions that were provided.

 In this unique column we ask you to share personal stories or “lessons learned” about caring for, living with, or having a vascular access device.
 In about 1,000 words and in conversational style, present your story.
 You can submit on behalf of someone or encourage them to write it themselves.
 Patient/Consumer Perspective submissions should be sent to Ldavis@avainfo.org as an attachment.

 Letters to the Editor are welcomed and encouraged as a form of collegial exchange.
 Letters must be sent to the journal and written in response to content published in JAVA within six months of the original appearance of the material.
 Letters should not exceed 400 words of text and include no more than three references.